rwxrob/notes/Cycling goals.md

 ## Weight: 67

 To have any chance of hitting 4.0 W/kg I have to get my weight down to 67 kilos (from 85 currently).
 I managed to get to 77 last year and then completely blew it.
 At 0.25 kilos per week loss that will take 1.5 years.
-I think anything more than that is far too aggressive to still enjoy life.
+I think anything more than that is far too aggressive to still enjoy life—especially at my age.
 I'm not in a huge hurry—although I would like to *not* be in the "overweight" BMI category by May.

 The biggest lifestyle change is just eating more plant-based foods that are nutrient dense and have low caloric density.
 One big reminder I've had recently is that even easily digestible complex carbs like those in white rice and—my favorite—plain waffles are far less dense in calories than fat, alcohol, meat, and simple carbs.
 Same is true of red and green lentils.